cfcalabrese/deliveries/README.md

                 http://localhost:5000/api/shipments_tracking
         }
         ```
-    Further, to mark a particular `shipment_number` as having been delivered, a PATCH request can be sent to
+    <br>Further, to mark a particular `shipment_number` as having been delivered, a PATCH request can be sent to
     `http://localhost:5000/api/shipments_tracking/<shipment_number>`.
 For example:
         `curl -X PATCH http://localhost:5000/api/location_tracking/TEST`